Bathurst Regional Council: Current composition and election method

 Bathurst Regional Council is composed of nine councillors elected proportionally as a single ward.
-All councillors are elected for a fixed three-year term of office.
+All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
 The most recent election of councillors was held on 4 December 2021, and the makeup of the council is as follows:

 The current Council, elected in 2021, in order of election, is: